ApoorvaKa/TimeConverterProject/README.md

 # TimeConverterProject
-This is code in C# that completes functions for converting between time zones.
+This is code in C# that has functions for converting between time zones.